FGFRFT: Fast Graph Fractional Fourier Transform via Exact Spectral Splitting and Fourier-Series Approximation: Experimental Results

-To further verify the practical utility and computational advantages of the proposed FGFRFT algorithm in large-scale graph signal processing tasks, we model images and 3D point clouds as graph signals and apply them to denoising tasks.
-This experiment follows the existing gradient descent-based denoising model [25], aiming to jointly optimize the transform order $\alpha$ and the diagonal filter coefficients $\mathbf{H}$ via the backpropagation algorithm, minimizing the error between the recovered signal and the ground truth, as shown in Eq.
-(23):
+To further assess the practical utility and computational advantage of the proposed FGFRFT in large-scale graph signal processing tasks, we model images and 3D point clouds as graph signals and apply the method to denoising problems.
+Following the gradient-based denoising framework in~\cite{ref25}, we jointly optimize the transform order $\alpha$ and the diagonal filter coefficients $\mathbf{H}$ by backpropagation, aiming to minimize the reconstruction error with respect to the clean signal:

-Unlike previous studies that focus on exploring the optimization strategy itself, the core objective of this section is to verify whether replacing the computationally expensive exact GFRFT matrix with the proposed approximate FGFRFT matrix under the same optimization framework, as shown in Eq.
-(24), can significantly reduce processing time while maintaining denoising performance:
+In this section, our main goal is not to redesign the optimization strategy itself, but rather to evaluate whether replacing the exact GFRFT operator with the approximate FGFRFT operator under the same training framework can reduce computation while maintaining competitive denoising performance: